Table of Contents

 git push heroku to push up changes to the live production app.

-Methods for running your app on your local computer will vary by programming language and operating system, but typically you would use Foreman to start the application.
+Methods for running your app on your local computer will vary by programming language and operating system, but typically you would use Foreman, installed as part of the Heroku Toolbelt, to start the application.

 There are two techniques you’ll need to know about that are specific to running a local development version of a Facebook app.